 The trivia items below may give away important plot points.

-In a departure from the novel, there is an afterlife scene in which we see Heathcliff and Cathy walking hand in hand, visiting their favourite place, Penistone Crag.
-William Wyler hated the scene and didn't want to do it, but Samuel Goldwyn vetoed him on that score.
-Goldwyn subsequently claimed, "I made 'Wuthering Heights'; Wyler only directed it".
+In a departure from the novel, there is an afterlife scene in which we see Heathcliff and Cathy walking hand in hand, visiting their favorite place, Penistone Crag.
+William Wyler hated the scene and didn't want to do it, but Samuel Goldwyn vetoed him.
+Goldwyn subsequently claimed, "I made 'Wuthering Heights', Wyler only directed it."

 Director William Wyler and Producer Samuel Goldwyn clashed over Merle Oberon's deathbed scene.
 Because of the somber sadness of it, Goldwyn wanted her to be beautifully gowned and shown in glamorous close-ups.
 Wyler thought that was ridiculous and kept her in less glamorous long shots as much as possible.
 When he saw the finished product, Goldwyn told Oberon it was the finest work she had ever done in movies.

 David Niven remembered the filming of Merle Oberon's deathbed scenes (recorded in his bestselling book, The Moon's a Balloon) as less than romantic.
 After telling William Wyler he didn't know how to "sob", he had been given a menthol mist substance to help it appear as if he were crying, which instead had the effect of making "green goo" come out of his nose.
 Oberon immediately exited the bed after witnessing it.